Ethical Toothpaste: Plastic-Free Toothpaste

 The problem with palm oil: Sustainable toothpaste that doesn’t contain the p-word!

 One of the environmental issues with these huge parent companies is the use of palm oil in toothpaste.
-In 2016, Amnesty International published a truly shocking report of the human rights abuses committed against palm oil labourers.
+In 2016, Amnesty International published a report on the human rights abuses committed against palm oil labourers.
 Procter & Gamble and Colgate-Palmolive denied that their products had come from the Wilmar Indonesian refinery where these horrific labour abuses took place.
 However, these conglomerates had indeed received palm oil from this refinery.
 Ethical shoppers should avoid these brands to prevent funding the deforestation and poor labour conditions associated with palm oil.
-The Good Shopping Guide suggests that Oral-B and Colgate are not sustainable toothpaste brands for consumers to buy from.
+The GOOD Shopping Guide suggests that Oral-B and Colgate are not sustainable toothpaste brands for consumers to buy from.

 The fluoride debate: Is fluoride bad in toothpaste?